-- Getting to know their industry and company.
-It is paramount to understand your client’s company and industry.
+- Getting to know their industry and company: It is paramount to understand your client’s company and industry.
 You don’t need to be an expert but this will help when talking in their language.
-This will then help you to cater your interactions and offerings accordingly.
+This will then help you to cater for your interactions and offerings accordingly.

-- Treat others the way you want to be treated.
-This classic lesson seems like the simplest of tasks - yet it is often the one forgotten.
-When engaging in business with a customer, put yourselves in the person's shoes and provide the same level of service and respect that you would want.
+- Treat others the way you want to be treated: This classic lesson seems like the simplest of tasks - yet it is often the one forgotten.
+When engaging in business with a customer, put yourself in the person's shoes and provide the same level of service and respect that you would want.